AsharHabib/jquery-basics/README.md

 # jquery-basics
-Small projects to learn the basics of jQuery
+Several projects to learn the basics of jQuery